ThomasVitale/awesome-spring/README.md

 ### Spring Boot

+* [Reliable Websockets-Based Pub/Sub with Spring Boot](https://ably.com/blog/websockets-pubsub-spring-boot) - What is WebSockets?
+What is Pub/Sub?
+Make the most out of them in your Spring Boot applications.
 * [What is Spring Boot?
 Autoconfigurations In-Depth](https://www.marcobehler.com/guides/spring-boot) - A guide to get an in-depth understanding of what Spring Boot is, how its auto-configuration works and what the difference with the Spring Framework is.

 ### Spring Cloud